Scoot Henderson

-Sterling "Scoot" Henderson (born February 3, 2004) is an American professional basketball player for the NBA G League Ignite of the NBA G League.
+Sterling "Scoot" Henderson (born February 3, 2004) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played for Carlton J. Kell High School in his hometown of Marietta, Georgia, where he was a five-star recruit.
-At age 17, Henderson signed with the Ignite after graduating early from high school and became the youngest player in G League history.
-He is widely projected to be the second overall pick in the 2023 NBA draft.
+At age 17, Henderson signed with the NBA G League Ignite after graduating early from high school and became the youngest player in G League history.
+In his second season, he was selected as a captain of the G League Next Up Game.
+Henderson was drafted with the 3rd pick in the 2023 NBA draft by the Portland Trail Blazers.

 Early life

-Henderson was born in Marietta, Georgia to Chris and Crystal Henderson.
+Henderson was born in Marietta, Georgia, to Chris and Crystal Henderson.
 His father is a coach and trainer, and his mother is a healthcare administrator.
-His parents run the training facility Next Play 360° in Marietta, where they moved from Hempstead, New York shortly before Henderson's birth.
-He is the second-youngest of seven siblings, including three sisters who played NCAA Division I basketball, and was nicknamed "Scoot" or "Scoota" because of how he would scoot across the floor as a baby.
-Henderson grew up training under the guidance of his father and played youth football before focusing on basketball in high school.
-He idolized Kobe Bryant, whom he emulated by waking up before 5 a.m. to train.
+His parents run the training facility Next Play 360° in Marietta, where they moved from Hempstead, New York, shortly before Henderson's birth.
+He is the second youngest of seven siblings, including three sisters who played NCAA Division I basketball, and was nicknamed "Scoot" or "Scoota" because of how he would scoot across the floor as a baby.

 High school career

 Henderson played basketball for Carlton J. Kell High School in Marietta.
 During his freshman season, he came off the bench and played alongside his brother, C. J., a senior on the team.
 In February 2020, during his sophomore season, Henderson scored a then career-high 49 points and made the game-winning shot in a 92–91 overtime win over Miller Grove High School in the first round of the Class 5A state tournament.
 He led Kell to the semifinals and averaged 24 points, six rebounds, three assists and three steals per game as a sophomore.
 Henderson was named Class 5A Player of the Year and first-team 5A All-State by The Atlanta Journal-Constitution.
 On January 22, 2021, as a junior, he scored 53 points in a 94–64 win against Osborne High School, breaking the program single-game and career scoring records.
-Henderson led Kell to the Class 6A state title game, scoring 29 points in a loss to Wheeler High School.
-He averaged 32 points, seven rebounds and six assists per game in the season, earning Class 6A Player of the Year and first-team 6A All-State honors from The Atlanta Journal-Constitution.
+Henderson led Kell to the Class 6A state title game, scoring 29 points in a loss to a Wheeler High School team featuring future top prospect Isaiah Collier.
+He averaged 32 points, seven rebounds, and six assists per game in the season, earning Class 6A Player of the Year and first-team 6A All-State honors from The Atlanta Journal-Constitution.
 He bypassed his senior season to play professionally.
+In January 2023, Henderson and his sister, Crystal both had their jerseys retired at Kell.
+The two of them are the top scorers in school history, with Crystal surpassing Henderson's total during her senior season.